It’s time to celebrate and enjoy the festivities as it is Lunar New Year’s Day, or Seollal, in South Korea!

 Recommended Seollal Gifts

-Every year, Seollal gifts vary depending on the economic situation and the latest trends.
+Seollal gifts vary annually depending on the economic situation and the latest trends.
 But, the most common Seollal gifts are cash and department store gift cards.

 Seollal Lunar New Year’s Day gifts for parents generally include honey, health products, ginseng, toiletry gift sets.
 Other popular gift sets include items like canned tuna or Spam and cosmetic products.

-Lunar New Year 2021 – The Year of The Ox
+Lunar New Year 2023 – The Year of The Rabbit

 In earlier times, it was believed that Sibijisin had influence over a person’s fate and character.

-Travel Tip: Traveling before Seollal will be difficult but during the holiday, the bustling Korean cities will be relatively quite and peaceful.
-Many restaurants and shops will be closed but recreational and cultural facilities will be open.
-You can visit amusement parks, national parks, palaces, etc. as they stay open.
+Travel Tip: Traveling before Seollal will be difficult, but the bustling Korean cities will be relatively quiet and peaceful during the holiday.
+Many restaurants and shops will be closed, but recreational and cultural facilities will be open.
+You can visit amusement parks, national parks, palaces, etc., as they stay open.

 Check out other interesting articles from KoreaTravelPost: